 In this blog post, I’m going to share with you some of the strategies that the best sales professionals use to create sales proposals that close SaaS deals.
 I’ve compiled this blog post after combing through sales forums, chatting with AEs, sitting in on demos and being on the receiving end of a number of pitches myself.

-According to my research and experience, these are some of the best techniques for delivering a sales proposal that works.
+According to my research and experience, these are some of the best techniques for delivering a sales proposals that close SaaS deals.

-> Let’s get to it.
+Let’s get to it.

-> What Goes Into A Great SaaS Sales Proposal?
+What Goes Into Great Proposals that Close SaaS Deals?

-> Before you start working on a proposal, you first need to understand where it lives in the SaaS buying cycle.
+Before you start working on a proposal, you first need to understand where it lives in the SaaS buying cycle.
 When most people think about sales, they think about self-serve products they can access with the simple swipe of a credit card.
 While a large portion of sales happen via a self-serve experience, many fall into a different category:

 Sometimes it’s called enterprise.

 Whatever you want to call it, it’s the category in the pricing grid for buyers who need a customized solution because the other options don’t fit their wants or needs.